yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 `commanders`.
 By default, only Github repository collaborators can give commands.
 Configured commanders don't replace collaborators.
 In other words, Github collaborators *and* accounts mentioned here are allowed to give commands.

-Any of these commands are optional in `.rultor.yml`.
-You can invoke these commands anyway.
-Action's set depends on command:
- * `merge` clone master branch, merge master branch and forked branch and push master after merging
- * `deploy` clone master branch and do nothing
- * `release` clone master, add new tag and push it

 ## Uninstall Script